voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

         .limit(5)
     )

-Removing a batch of samples from a Dataset
+Removing a batch of samples from a dataset
 ------------------------------------------

 Every |Sample| in a given |DatasetView| can be removed from a |Dataset| with a